|Data sources|| Annual Population Survey (APS) |

 These occupancy rates are used to adjust the owner-occupied and privately rented household stock derived from the APS and the 2011 Census, to estimate the total number of dwellings within each tenure category, rather than just the total number of occupied dwellings.
 As the EHS only includes owner-occupied occupancy rates and does not provide a split into owned outright or owned with mortgage or loan, we apply the same rate to both.
 It is important to make the occupancy rate adjustment by tenure, as the likelihood of a privately rented dwelling being vacant is usually higher than for owner-occupied dwellings.
 Occupancy rates change over time and across geographical areas.

-The latest year that the occupancy rates are available for is 2018, so we applied the 2018 occupancy rates to the 2019 data.
-This will be revised in future publications to include the relevant years' occupancy rate.
+The latest year that the occupancy rates are available for is 2019, so we applied the 2019 occupancy rates to the 2020 data.
+In future publications this will be revised so that, where available, the relevant years' occupancy rates are included.

 Live tables on dwelling stock (including vacants)